UPPMAX/R-python-julia-matlab-HPC/docs/prereqs.rst

       Kebnekaise and Rackham offer a website to access a remote desktop environment that one can use without any installation.

-      COSMOS does not have this functionality yet.
+      COSMOS does not have this functionality.

       .. figure:: img/rackham_remote_desktop_via_website_480_x_270.png
          :width: 480